mevblocker/web/src/const/docs.md

 5. Send back-run bundle to the same websocket connection using `eth_sendBundle` method.

 _n.b. that `replacementUuid` is supported in this version of `eth_sendBundle`._

-_n.b. that `revertingTxHashes` is also supported, however the target tx may not be contained in `revertingTxHashes`._

 ```
 {